cauefcr/datahoarder/README.md

   -out string
     	output folder where the things will be saved (default "data") -proxy string
-    	What proxy to use, leave black to select no proxy -symbol string
+    	What proxy to use, leave blank to select no proxy -symbol string
     	select which pair to get the orderbooks from (default "BTC_USD") -symboltrades string